Sunday, March 18, 2018

-From the Bookshelves: Refugee Law and Policy: A Comparative and International Approach by Karen Musalo, Jennifer Moore, Richard A. Boswell, Annie Daher (fifth edition 2018)
+From the Bookshelves: Refugee Law and Policy: A Comparative and International Approach by Karen Musalo, Jennifer Moore, Richard A. Boswell, Annie Daher, 5th edition, July 2018

-Refugee Law and Policy: A Comparative and International Approach by Karen Musalo, Jennifer Moore, Richard A. Boswell, Annie Daher (fifth edition 2018).
+Refugee Law and Policy: A Comparative and International Approach by Karen Musalo, Jennifer Moore, Richard A. Boswell, Annie Daher, 5th edition, July 2018

 The fifth edition of Refugee Law and Policy, which reviews legal developments through early 2018, provides a thoughtful scholarly analysis of refugee law and related protections such as those available under the Convention against Torture.
 The book is rooted in an international law perspective and enhanced by a comparative approach.
 Starting with ancient precursors to asylum, the casebook portrays refugee law as dynamic across time and cultural contexts.